 It is common knowledge that damaged mammalian skin releases double-stranded RNA (dsRNA), which is then sensed by TLR3.
 Besides the previously mentioned regeneration of damaged skin and hair follicles, TLR2 also plays a role in activating the immune system.

 While most of the main work was done on mice, in a side experiment on humans, the Garza team found that “the expression of TLR3 was five times higher in scratched human skin cell samples compared to healthy skin cell samples.”

 The Garza team also found that adding synthetic synthetic dsRNA to mouse skin wounds led to a greater number of regenerated follicles.

 My two favorite quotes from Dr. Garza in the article:

 It has long been known that skin damage can trigger regeneration.

 The clinical translation of this work is promising because work has already started, says Garza.
 Drug companies are already developing products to activate TLR3 to trigger the immune system, and these same products could be tested to promote regeneration.

-My least favorite quote from Dr. Garza in the article (although the “might” in there makes me happier):
+My least favorite quote from Dr. Garza in the article:

 He also made clear that the information might not be as applicable to conditions unrelated to scarring or to those whose hair follicles are lost from male pattern baldness.